javascript-tutorial/en.javascript.info/2-ui/3-event-details/5-keyboard-events/article.md

 ## Auto-repeat

-If a key is being pressed for a long enough time, it starts to repeat: the `keydown` triggers again and again, and then when it's released we finally get `keyup`.
+If a key is being pressed for a long enough time, it starts to "auto-repeat": the `keydown` triggers again and again, and then when it's released we finally get `keyup`.
 So it's kind of normal to have many `keydown` and a single `keyup`.

-For all repeating keys the event object has `event.repeat` property set to `true`.
+For events triggered by auto-repeat, the event object has `event.repeat` property set to `true`.

 ## Default actions